iberatkaya/github-watch/README.md

 # Git Watch

 Git Watch is a GitHub client app for watchOS.
-It uses GitHub's [REST API](https://docs.github.com/en/rest) and [OAuth authentication](https://docs.github.com/en/rest/guides/basics-of-authentication).
+It is a SwiftUI app that uses GitHub's [REST API](https://docs.github.com/en/rest) and [OAuth authentication](https://docs.github.com/en/rest/guides/basics-of-authentication).

 ## Table of contents